kiagiasdim/BACTS/README.md

 # Bayesian Augmented Clinical TrialS - BACTS

-1) Short Description of library - maybe use description file from package
+1) Short Description of library - maybe use description file from package.
+Refer to [Kiagias et al (2021)](https://www.frontiersin.org/article/10.3389/fmedt.2021.719380)
 2) Write down code to download and install library - this should include devtools::install_github("kiagiasdim/BACTS")
 3) Maybe write down an example (with results) with an application on some data